allenai/allennlp-guide/slides/chapter05/06_model_constructor.md

 command with a configuration file, you won't ever have to call this constructor, it all gets taken care of for you.

+In the next few slides we'll go over this line by line and explain what's going on.

 ---

 # Constructing the Model